robertotravagliante/string-replacer/README.md

     bin/gpm install string-replacer

-This will install the Shortcode Assets plugin into your `/user/plugins` directory within Grav.
+This will install the String Replacer plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/string-replacer`.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `string-replacer`.
 You can find these files either on [GitHub](https://github.com/robertotravagliante/string-replacer) or via [GetGrav.org](http://getgrav.org/downloads/plugins).

-You should now have all the theme files under
+You should now have all the plugin files under

     /your/site/grav/user/plugins/string-replacer